Last updated 9 June 2020

 Inside are wooden tables laden with crocodile skins stained black, skins of snakes, paintings and chairs that wouldn’t look out of place on a Game of Thrones set.
 Not sure what the table filled with penis shaped objects was about, but there’s another collection of objects that conjures questions as to its inclusion!

 Vicky explained all the taxidermic animals on display at Baan Damm supposedly died of natural causes.
 Is that meant to make us feel any better about this morbid collection?
-And I wasn’t sure if it’s something to gloat about or be shocked by, but the museum is said to have the world’s largest collection of animal remains made into furniture.
+And I wasn’t sure if it’s something to gloat about or be shocked by, but the Black House is said to have the world’s largest collection of animal remains made into furniture.
 Seeing all the horns, skins and animal horns, I kept thinking, I hope Vicky’s information is accurate and these animals truly died from natural causes and nothing sinister caused their demise.

 With closing time only half an hour away our group scooted around the grounds looking quickly at various buildings, some it seemed were not open to the public, or maybe they closed them early?
 Below one building was an extensive array of animal antlers, horns, skulls, and animal skins, in symmetrical rows, covering numerous long tables and the building’s exposed beams.

-The white domed buildings house sacred relics, including the biggest collection of giant conch shells I’ve ever seen!
+The white-domed buildings house sacred relics, including the biggest collection of giant conch shells I’ve ever seen!

 And the nearby black submarine shaped structure with round glass portholes, sinking into the sloping ground was so left field, I couldn’t help thinking if this was where Duchanee slept, no wonder his ideas were out there!